x684867/nemesis_server/src/nodejs/doc/api/modules.markdown

 <!-- type=misc -->

-If the `NODE_PATH` environment variable is set to a colon-delimited list of absolute paths, then node will search those paths for modules if they are not found elsewhere.
+If the `NODE_PATH` environment variable is set to a colon-delimited list of absolute paths, then node will search those paths for packages if they are not found elsewhere.
 (Note: On Windows, `NODE_PATH` is delimited by semicolons instead of colons.)

 Additionally, node will search in the following locations:

-* 1: `$HOME/.node_modules`
+* 1: `$HOME/.node_packages`
 * 2: `$HOME/.node_libraries`
 * 3: `$PREFIX/lib/node`